CKYLau/chimerax_scripts/README.txt

 Chimerax_interpolate will generate commands to interpolate move-type commands with appearance commands (like transparency) in ChimeraX.
 It will read in a list of overall chimerax commands and spit out the required interpolation.
 Written for UCSF ChimeraX1.1.
+Please see ChimeraX documentation for details on each individual command (supported commands below).

 Syntax is "Chimerax_interpolate_v0.py file.txt", where file.txt is a list of the command you want to interpolate.